Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 Quitting Xanax cold turkey is generally not recommended for a variety of reasons.
 As with other benzodiazepines, suddenly stopping use of Xanax after dependence has formed can trigger withdrawal symptoms, some of which can be dangerous and even life-threatening.

-Xanax is a type of benzodiazepine drug that is used in the treatment of anxiety and panic disorder.
-As a Schedule IV drug, Xanax (alprazolam) can potentially cause physical and psychological dependence, even after only short-term use.
+Xanax is a type of benzodiazepine drug that is used in the treatment of anxiety and panic disorders.
+For so many, it’s a much needed relief from symptoms that add pain and hardship to their lives.
+But as a Schedule IV drug, Xanax (alprazolam) can potentially cause physical and psychological dependence, even after only short-term use.

-As a result, quitting Xanax can often present a challenge, especially to individuals who use Xanax in higher dose amounts for a prolonged period of time.
+As a result, quitting Xanax can present a challenge, especially to individuals who use Xanax in high dose amounts for a prolonged period of time and those who misuse it without a prescription or use more than is prescribed.
 If you want to stop taking Xanax, consult a doctor, even if you have been using the drug without a prescription.

 What Happens When You Quit Xanax Cold Turkey?